How to Accept Crypto Payments for Digital Products — Zero Fees

 Faster Settlement

 Stripe holds your funds for 2-7 days before releasing them.
 PayPal can hold funds for up to 21 days for new sellers.
-Crypto settles in minutes.
-Once a transaction has the required number of confirmations, those funds are in your wallet and fully under your control.
+With SellvyPay, once a crypto payment has the required number of blockchain confirmations, the order is confirmed instantly.
+Payouts to your wallet follow your configured schedule — instant, daily, weekly, or on-demand.

 Lower True Cost